lsaltz/robot_hand_generator/README.md

     ```
     and specify for how many generations you would like to run it for.
 The more you enter, the longer it will take.

     Currently, I have it set to run only in the terminal.
-If you wish to view the visual testing process, navigate to:
+If you wish to view the visual testing process(slower), navigate to:

     ```console
     cd ~/robot_hand_generator_MLS/src/